ggercek/image_compare/README.rst

         For more information, please see the `Testing Methods` section
 * How are you going to teach Bjorn how to use program?
     * To start with, a one-on-one session would be ideal, but the documentation might be a good start as well.
-        In addition to documentation, the tool handles exceptions properly, and provides descriptive error messages to help user to solve their technical problems.
+        In addition to the documentation, the tool handles exceptions properly, and provides descriptive error messages to help user to solve their technical problems.
 * Your manager Jeanie is assigning you to a different task and is making Ferris the maintainer of your application.
     How do you make sure he succeeds?